 - Economic climate

-The longer you’re in business, the more creditworthiness you’ll be able to show potential investors and lenders, not to mention day-to-day vendors.
-Having a history of paying bills on time not only establishes you as a good credit risk when times are tough, it also gives your daily and weekly business associates a reason to give you discount prices.
-(They’ll want to reward your loyalty as well.)
+The longer you’re in business, the more creditworthiness you’ll be able to show potential investors, lenders and vendors.
+Having a history of paying bills on time not only establishes you as a low credit risk when times are tough, but also encourages business associates to offer you discounts.
 While you can’t speed up time, you can take steps to build your business credit from the start.

 Apply for business credit as soon as possible.
 This may mean settling for a smaller loan, minimal line of credit or getting a store credit card.
 Even if you have a larger amount you want to borrow, you may be able to increase your credit after months of using credit responsibly.

-Register with the Dun & Bradstreet Credibility Corporation and secure a DUNS number to track your credit use.
+Register with Dun & Bradstreet and secure a DUNS number to track your credit use.
 You can use your number to show off your favorable credit record to vendors.
 And you’ll need this number to apply for grants and government contracts.

 Investing in a business isn’t a task for the faint-hearted.
 It will be easy to feel discouraged when you face initial hiccups.

 Business plans may be thwarted by a vendor mix-up, customer complaint or your first major financial hurdle.
 You jump through hoops to get the right paperwork approved and licenses in hand.
 You wait on loans or responses from potential investors.
-And it could be years before your credit score improves enough to pay for a comfortable workspace.
+And it could be years before your finances improve enough to pay for a comfortable workspace.

 To sustain your business, keep manageable goals and the long-term vision in mind.

 Making the commitment to start and develop your own company can be incredibly rewarding.
 The time and energy you dedicate toward your passion can help your business evolve into a competitive industry force.Advertisement